Support Tokens, Stability Margins, and a New Foundation for Robust LLMs: Experiments

+after dropping the quadratic residual term from the training objective, as $L_2$ regularization is unnecessary given the explicit regularization provided by AdamW's weight decay and early stopping.

-For proper comparison, both models (CE-only baseline and Margin-only) use identical architectures initialized with the same random seed.
-Optimizer: AdamW ($\mathrm{lr}{=}10^{-3}$, weight decay $10^{-4}$); cosine learning-rate schedule; 30 epochs; batch size 64; gradient clipping at norm 1.0.
-All experiments run on a single H100 GPU.
+For proper comparison, the cross-entropy-only and margin-regularized runs use identical architectures initialized with the same random seed.
+Optimizer: AdamW ($\mathrm{lr}{=}3\times10^{-4}$, weight decay $0.1$); cosine learning-rate schedule; 20 epochs; batch size 32; gradient clipping at norm 1.0.
+All experiments are performed on an H200 GPU.